PhilChodrow/PIC16B/syllabus.md

 The usual method for preparing blog posts is to solve the problem in a Jupyter notebook, and then convert that notebook into a post.
 We'll go over this process early in the course.

-There are six graded blog posts, each of which is worth 10 points.
-Note that you can skip one of them and still finish the course with 100 points.
+Note that you can skip a blog post and still earn an A, or even an A+.
 Think of this like a "drop" in a more traditional grading scheme.

 All blog posts can be resubmitted once, within one week of receiving a first assessment.
 We'll do our best to get you your first assessments quickly so as to minimize the amount of time you're waiting to find out whether you need to resubmit or not.

 ## Examples

 Erin works hard on Blog Post 3, and submits it ahead of the deadline on Friday.
 They meet almost all the specs, but they didn't completely solve the very last part of the problem.
 The following Tuesday, they receive their first assessment: <span style="color: gold;"><i class="fas fa-arrow-alt-circle-up"></i></span> **In Progress**.
 This assessment reflects that they clearly put effort into the entire assignment and met the majority of specs.
 They also receive feedback on what revisions are necessary.
 They successfully incorporate these revisions, and turn in a revised version within a week of receiving their assessment (i.e. by the next Tuesday).
 Their revised blog post is fully up to spec, and their revised assessment is <span style="color: green;"><i class="fas fa-check-circle"></i></span> **Complete**.
-They receive full credit (10 points) for the assignment.
+They receive earn credit for the assignment.

 Zenith had a really rough week, and wasn't really able to put enough effort into Blog Post 3.
 By the time she turns it in on Friday, her assignment is below spec in several ways and is not written in a tutorial format.
 Because she didn't not put sufficient effort into her assignment by the deadline, the assessment she receives on Tuesday is <span style="color: gold;"><i class="far fa-arrow-alt-circle-up"></i></span> **In Progress (Late)**.
-She can now decide whether she wants to bring it up to spec in order to get a <span style="color: green;"><i class="far fa-check-circle"></i></span> **Complete (Late)** for half credit (5 points) or whether her time would be better spent focusing on the next assignment.
+She can now decide whether she wants to bring it up to spec in order to get a <span style="color: green;"><i class="far fa-check-circle"></i></span> **Complete (Late)** for half credit or whether her time would be better spent focusing on the next assignment.

 # Project